 The Easy Way to Make Ornament Garland

-All you need to make this easy ornament garland is ten minutes of your time and these few steps!
+All you need to make this easy DIY ornament garland is ten minutes of your time and these few steps!

 - Don’t bother with a tape measure to determine how much twine you’ll need.
 Simply take your roll of twine over to your garland’s intended destination, unroll it until it fits the space, then snip with scissors.
 Be sure to factor in how much draping will look best.